-But with the appeal hearing just a few months away, Uber is keen to fix those issues to show itself as a responsible operator for the estimated 3.5 million Londoners who use the service, and the 40,000 drivers who make a living from it.
+Since September, Uber has been keen to show itself as a responsible operator for the estimated 3.5 million Londoners who use the service, and the 40,000 drivers who make a living from it.

-The ridesharing giant on Friday announced a number of measures, including how it reports suspected crimes to the police.
+The company previously announced a number of measures, including how it reports suspected crimes to the police.

-“While we previously encouraged and supported individuals to report to the police serious incidents related to a trip booked through our app, we will now proactively make the reports,” Tom Elvidge, the U.K.’s general manager, wrote in a post explaining the changes.
+“While we previously encouraged and supported individuals to report to the police serious incidents related to a trip booked through our app, we will now proactively make the reports,” Elvidge wrote in a post explaining the changes at the time.

 Elvidge promised that Uber will now “pass directly to the police information about any serious incident reported to us by riders,” adding that it will also do the same for drivers if they would like the company to make a complaint on their behalf rather than in person.